Project Heartbeat

 Register for our Basic ECG and Pharmacology or Advanced 12 Lead ECG Interpretation Classes!
 See below for class availability and information

-Basic ECG Interpretation and Pharmacology Certification The AHA’s ECG & Pharmacology Course has been updated to reflect the 2010 AHA Guidelines for CPR and ECC.
+Upcoming ECG & Pharmacology Training Dates The AHA’s ECG & Pharmacology Course has been updated to reflect the 2010 AHA Guidelines for CPR and ECC.
 This classroom-based, Facilitator-led course is designed to improve electrocardiogram (ECG) recognition skills and pharmacology knowledge for treating cardiovascular emergencies.
 This course is for healthcare professionals who participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
-This includes personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, [...]
+This includes personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, [...]

 Go to Top